vernjan/owasp-juice-shop/level1.md

 ![](images/user-registration.png)

-Fill the password into _Password_ and _Repeat Password_) fields.
+Fill the password into _Password_ and _Repeat Password_ fields.

 If you change the password in the _Repeat Password_ field, the validation error `Passwords do not match` appears.
 So far so good.
-However, if you change the password in the _Password_ field, the validation succeeds.
+However, if you change the password in the _Password_ field (assuming the password were the same before the change), then the validation succeeds.

 Submit the form with different passwords.